map from Google Maps

 "Western Town" area complete with a Indian-like teepee down by

-the lake, and lately a kid park with rides and a tram threaten to turn adjacent
+the lake, and lately a kid park, where they cut down great large trees to be replaced by large metal ones (which seems odd for a place named after trees) with rides and a tram threaten to turn adjacent

 areas of the park into parking lots.